calebpun07-ctrl/chessproject/README.md

 the coconut file is there because those who know

+VARIBLE NAMES:

+Many varible names are completely nonsensical and have no meaning at all (Some I asked my girlfreind to name).
+I am very afriad to make any mass changes to varibles for fear of breaking the code.
+Apolgizes.

 commenting on this file is spotty, its few adn far between often.
 A LOT OF SPAGETTI CODE LIKE MORE THAN IN A ITALLIAN RESTURANT IN THE MIDDLE OF VENICE